diya-git/diya-git/README.md

 ---

 ### 🌱 What I'm Learning
-I recently completed the "Joy of Computing using Python" course on NPTEL, where I developed a foundational understanding of Python.
-I'm excited to learn more about software development and data science.
+I recently explored Python through the 'Joy of Computing using Python' course on NPTEL and can't wait to use these skills in real-world projects!
+I'm excited to learn more about software development.

 ---